symfony/symfony-docs/cookbook/console/console_command.rst

     Registering your command as a service gives you more control over its location and the services that are injected into it.
-But, there are no functional advantages, so you don't need register your command as a service.
+But, there are no functional advantages, so you don't need to register your command as a service.

 Getting Services from the Service Container
 -------------------------------------------